AnalogCyan/ephemeral-wiki/README.md

 # Ephemeral Wiki

 Ephemeral Wiki is a Flask application that uses GPT-3.5-Turbo to generate ephemeral web pages on the fly.
-It was inspired by LiveOverflow on YouTube, but there was no live version or source code available at the time of writing the code.
+It was inspired by LiveOverflow on YouTube, but there was no live version or source code available at the time of writing this code.
 Visit the live app here: https://ephemeral.wiki/

 You can find LiveOverflow's video and repo here: